telerik/winforms-docs/virtualgrid/editing/editors.md

 * __VirtualGridColorPickerEditor__
 * __VirtualGridBrowseEditor__

 __RadVirtualGrid__ exposes an API for defining the data types of its columns.
 If the data type is explicitly set it wil determine the cell editors used in this column.
 Otherwise, the editor is determined by the cell value.
+The API works by column index.

 #### Defining a Columns`s Data Type